Background:

 Fatal error: require() [function.require]: Failed opening required '/nfs/domains/your-domain-name.com/html/wp-includes/session.php' (include_path='.:/usr/local/php-5.3.27/share/pear') in /nfs/domains/your-domain-name.com/html/wp-settings.php on line 122

-Above mentioned errors are generated because of interrupted WordPress updates mostly because of heavy load on your web host’s online server.
-As update fails all files mismatch with consistent version number so some old source files remains as it is & only remaining few get updated with new version.
-So it is problem of source code version consistency.
+As mentioned, errors are generated because of interrupted WordPress updates, primarily because of heavy load on your web host’s online server.
+As the update fails, all files mismatch with consistent version numbers, so some old source files remain as it is & only the remaining few get updated with the new version.
+So, it is a problem of source code version consistency.

 How to fix this: